ifad/heathen/README.md

 Edit autoheathen.yml to suit the location of your heathen app (possibly via a reverse proxy like nginx if the unicorns are listening on a domain socket rather than TCP/IP).

 ## CVHeathen
 This is a utility to convert a directory full of files.
 The script walks the entire directory tree and converts the files it finds, writing the result to the equivalent position in a new directory.
 The script also handles email files (.msg and .eml suffixes).
-For these, attachments are converted and saved in the form {filename}.{attachment name} where filename is the original email file name with suffix removed, and attachment name is the converted attachment file name.
+For these, attachments are converted and saved back into the email (which is saved in mbox, or .eml form).

   bin/cvheathen [-v] -i {in-dir} -o {out-dir}